 In late February the ASX released the most recent edition of their Corporate Governance Council’s Corporate Governance Principles and Recommendations.

-We note that the recommendations will take effect for an entity’s first full Financial Year commencing on or after 1 January 2020.
+We note that the recommendations will take effect for an entity’s first full Financial Year commencing on or after the 1 January 2020.
 The link above provides you with the ASX’s full advice.

 The ASX have also commented on the requirements for Board Charters to clearly set out the roles and responsibilities of the Board.
 In particular, to make sure that the Board establishes an appropriate framework to ensure relevant information is reported by management to the Board, and the requirement of the Board to challenge management and hold them to account.